designbird/browserBlog/pages/contact.md

 # Contact Us

-I'd love to chat over design with you!
-Feel free to shoot me a message to get in touch.
+I'd love to chat about design with you!
+Feel free to shoot me a message below to get in touch.